-In the US, Ernst & Young LLP and its affiliate Ernst & Young U.S. LLP are limited liability partnerships organized in Delaware and are member firms of Ernst & Young Global Limited (EYG), a UK company limited by guarantee.
-In this report, we refer to ourselves as "EY US," "we," "us" or "our."
+In Canada, Ernst & Young LLP (Ernst & Young Canada) is an Ontario, Canada, limited liability partnership.
+Ernst & Young Canada\ is wholly owned by its Canadian partners who are Chartered Professional Accountants.
+It is a Canadian member firm of Ernst & Young Global Limited, a UK company limited by guarantee (EYG).
+In this report, we refer to ourselves as "Ernst & Young Canada," "EY Canada," "we," "us" or "our."
 EY refers collectively to the global organization of the member firms of EYG.

 EYG member firms are grouped into three geographic Areas: Americas; Asia-Pacific; and Europe, Middle East, India and Africa (EMEIA).
 The Areas comprise multiple Regions.
-Regions are grouped within EY US along geographical lines with the exception of the Financial Services Organization (FSO) Region, which is responsible for audits of financial institutions.
+Regions are grouped within geographical lines with the exception of the Financial Services Operations (FSO) Region, which is responsible for audits of financial institutions.

-EY US is part of the Americas Area, which comprises member firms in 34 countries.
-Within the Americas Area, there are eight Regions, of which four comprise EY US.
+Ernst & Young Canada is part of the Americas Area, which comprises member firms in 34 countries.
+Within the Americas Area, there are eight Regions; Ernst & Young Canada represents one of those Regions.

-EY US is a member of Ernst & Young Americas LLC (EY Americas), the coordinating entity for the Americas Area.
+Ernst & Young Canada is a member of Ernst & Young Americas LLC (EY Americas), the coordinating entity for the Americas Area.
 Partners and principals (referred to collectively as "partners") of the EYG member firms in the Americas are also members of EY Americas.
 EY Americas has no financial operations and does not provide services to clients.

-The coordinating body for EY Americas is the Americas Operating Executive.
-It oversees the execution of global EY strategy in the Americas and comprises: the Americas Area Managing Partner; the Americas Area Deputy Managing Partner; the Area Leaders for Accounts, Risk Management, Office of Strategic Execution and Talent; the Area Leaders for Assurance, Consulting, Strategy and Transactions, and Tax; and the Regional Managing Partners of each of the Regions in the Americas.
+The coordinating body for EY Americas is the Americas Operating Executive (AOE).
+It oversees the execution of global EY strategy in the Americas and comprises: the Americas Area Managing Partner, the Americas Deputy Managing Partner, the Area Leaders for Accounts, Office of Strategic Execution, Talent and Risk Management, the Area Leaders for Assurance, Consulting, Strategy and Transactions, and Tax, and the Managing Partners of each of the Regions in the Americas.

 Each Region elects a Regional Partner Forum (RPF), whose representatives advise and act as a sounding board for Regional leadership.
-The majority of partners who are elected as Presiding Partners of their respective RPFs also serve as their Region/National Service Line's representative on the Global Governance Council.
-Some Regions of EY US have more than one representative on the Global Governance Council.
+Most partners who are elected as Presiding Partners of their respective RPF also serve as their Region's representative on the Global Governance Council.